Crash of a Boeing B-50D-110-BO Superfortress near Montpellier

 Circumstances:

-On approach to McDill AFB, the aircraft caught fire.
-Five crew members were able to bail out before the aircraft crashed into the Tampa Bay.
-Seven other crew members were killed.
+On approach to McDill AFB, the aircraft caught fire and crashed short of runway, bursting into flames.
+Five crew members were able to bail out prior to the crash and survived.
+All seven other crew members who remained on board were killed.

 Crash of a Boeing B-50A-10-BO Superfortress near Hyder: 12 killed